Hield tip-in leads Kings to 124-122 overtime win in Denver

+DENVER (AP) — Nikola Jokic recorded his standard triple-double but his cohort was on the bench fouled out by overtime and his late-game heroics were a little rusty.

-DENVER (AP) — Buddy Hield tipped in Harrison Barnes’ miss at the buzzer, lifting the Sacramento Kings to a stunning 124-122 win over the Denver Nuggets in overtime Wednesday night.
+Harrison Barnes stole the ball from Jokic with 2.6 seconds left and Buddy Hield tipped in his miss at the buzzer, sending the Sacramento Kings storming off the court with a stunning 124-122 win over the Denver Nuggets in overtime Wednesday night.

-Nikola Jokic recorded a triple-double with 29 points, 15 rebounds and 14 assists, but he had a crucial offensive foul with 2.6 seconds left in regulation and lost the ball on the inbounds with 6.5 seconds left in overtime when Barnes punched it loose.
+Jokic recorded a triple-double with 29 points, 15 rebounds and 14 assists, but he had a crucial offensive foul with 2.6 seconds left in regulation that denied Denver a chance to win it in regulation and he watched helplessly as Barnes stole the ball in the chaotic closing moments of overtime.

-Hield led Sacremento with 22 points and Barnes and De’Aaron Fox each added 21 for the Kings, who snapped a six-game skid in Denver, where they had last won on Jan.
+Hield led Sacramento with 22 points and Barnes and De’Aaron Fox each added 21 for the Kings, who snapped a six-game skid in Denver, where they had last won on Jan.
 3, 2017.

-Fox also had a key block of Will Barton’s shot in the final seconds of overtime.
+Fox also had a key block of Will Barton’s layup with 10.6 seconds remaining in overtime and Barnes grabbed the long rebound and raced downcourt to for a layup that tied it at 122 with 6.5 seconds left.

+Denver called timeout, but Barnes punched the ball away from Jokic, then raced for a 4-foot dunk that Barton blocked.
+Hield tipped it in just before the buzzer, then raced off the court and through the tunnel at the newly renamed Ball Arena.

-Michael Porter Jr. scored 24 points for Denver, but playoff star Jamal Murray was held to five points and was 1-for-9 shooting before fouling out late in regulation.
+Michael Porter Jr. scored 24 points for Denver despite early foul trouble, but playoff star Jamal Murray was held to five points and was 1-for-9 shooting before fouling out late in regulation.

-Jokic sank a pair of free throws to tie it at 112 with 29.4 seconds left in the fourth quarter but he was whistled for an offensive foul with 2.6 seconds remaining.

-The Kings turned the ball over and the game went into overtime minus Murray and a pair of Kings starters who also fouled out — Marvin Bagley III and Richaun Holmes.
+“I’d be lying if I told you our defense had a lot to do with that,” Kings coach Luke Walton said.
+“When you’re as good as Jamal Murray and you have a shooting night like that, that’s more him having an off-night.
+Now, I give our guys credit for competing and making it hard for him.
+But he sees that every night.

+“I actually feel bad for whoever has to guard him next time out.
+I’m assuming he’ll probably have a pretty good game.
+But our guys did a heck of a job competing.”

 TIP-INS